 A good prompt has:

-• One scope: a path glob or a list of files
+- One scope: a path glob or an explicit file list

 # Good Codex task template